top of page

 Make sure you have access to BrainPOP or BrainPOP Jr.

-In order to access the movies included in our activities, you’ll need to create an account.
-Try it for free with a two-week trial!
+In order to access the educational movies included in our learning activities, you’ll need to create a BrainPOP account.
+Try BrainPOP for free with a two-week trial!

 alt=""

-How are you influencing the way your kids see math?
+How are you influencing the way your kids feel about math?

 Do:

-• Point out the many everyday ways we use math (e.g., measuring for recipes, paying a bill, calculating tip)
+• Point out the many ways we use math every day (e.g., measuring for recipes, paying a bill, calculating tips)

-• Activities together that require using math, such as cooking or shopping.
+• Engage in activities with your kids that require math, such as cooking or shopping

 Don't: